microsoft/go-crypto-darwin/README.md

 The `xcypto` package implements Go crypto primitives on macOS using [CommonCrypto](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man3/Common%20Crypto.3cc.html) and [CryptoKit](https://developer.apple.com/documentation/cryptokit).
 When configured correctly, CommonCrypto can be executed in FIPS mode, making the `xcypto` package FIPS compliant.

-The packages are designed to be used as a drop-in replacement for the [boring](https://pkg.go.dev/crypto/internal/borings) package in order to facilitate integrating commoncrypto inside a forked Go toolchain.
+The package is designed to be used as a drop-in replacement for the [boring](https://pkg.go.dev/crypto/internal/borings) package in order to facilitate integrating commoncrypto inside a forked Go toolchain.

 Visit the [FIPS documentation in the microsoft/go repository](https://github.com/microsoft/go/tree/microsoft/main/eng/doc/fips) for more information about FIPS, enabling FIPS mode, and writing a FIPS compliant Go application.